How is Reopening Going for Hendricks County, Indiana?

 Indiana COVID-19 Vaccine Info

-The COVID-19 vaccine has arrived in Indiana.
 The State of Indiana's Vaccine Dashboard has all the updated information about the vaccine including who is currently eligible to receive the vaccine.

 Hendricks County COVID-19 Cases